landislab/landislab.github.io/research/index.md

 Models of evolutionary processes help us understand how biodiversity is generated, sustained, and lost.
 Biological research interests for the Landis Lab include **phylogenetic inference**, **divergence time estimation**, **historical biogeography**, the **evolution of ecological interactions**, **phenotypic evolution**, and **pathogen and parasite spread**.
 Methodologically, we are also interested in **phylogenetic model design**, **Bayesian inference**, **statistical hypothesis testing**, and **deep learning**.
 We study evolution by developing probabilistic models, writing open source and community-minded software, and analysing simulated and empirical data.
-We maintain a broad and active interest in phylogenetic modeing and inference, and develop for [RevBayes](http://revbayes.com), an open-source package for modeling evolutionary processes and estimating trees.
+We maintain a broad and active interest in problems involving phylogenetic modeling and inference, and develop for [RevBayes](http://revbayes.com), an open-source package for modeling evolutionary processes and estimating trees.
 Below are some examples highlighting recent research projects.

 ---